-Guy Aloni is a teacher and social coordinator in the Max Rayne Hand in Hand High School.
+Guy Aloni is a teacher at the Hand in Hand Haifa School.
 We sat down and asked him what he most wants to give to his students.
 This is how he answered:

 “When I was young, school was really boring.
 I cut class, I wasn’t a good student, I was a bit of a troublemaker, and I felt invisible to most of the teachers.
 But there was one teacher who saw me, he told me that my questions were smart.
 That left a mark on me, it changed my life.
 I want to do that for my students.